YousifSarmad/Operating_System_Tutorial_3/README.md

 Jeporady

-This is project is a updated version of the old school Jeparady!
+This is project is a updated version of te old school Jeparady!